Interfaces + Open Design / Foundation

 Thesis

-Beyond Components: Designing Generative UI for MCP Apps — Ruben Casas, Postman teaches a practical interfaces + open design move: Postman staff engineer Ruben Casas argues that now that models like GPT-5.2 and Opus 4.5 write high-fidelity UI code, generative UI is escaping static components — he lays out a spectrum of static, declarative, and fully generative UI, explains why on-the-fly LLM-generated interfaces need a sandboxed distribution model (which MCP apps provide), and predicts the future is collaborative shared artifacts rather than fixed windows.
+Beyond Components: Designing Generative UI for MCP Apps — Ruben Casas, Postman teaches a practical design system move: Postman staff engineer Ruben Casas argues that now that models like GPT-5.2 and Opus 4.5 write high-fidelity UI code, generative UI is escaping static components — he lays out a spectrum of static, declarative, and fully generative UI, explains why on-the-fly LLM-generated interfaces need a sandboxed distribution model (which MCP apps provide), and predicts the future is collaborative shared artifacts rather than fixed windows.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.